-A Story about a Lien Dissolution Bond and Its Trusty Suit-To-Enforce Action
+A Quick Story about a Lien Dissolution Bond and Its Trusty Suit-To-Enforce Action

 A “lien dissolution bond,” which can be filed to remove mechanic’s liens from a property, is one of many names or phrases given to bonds of this type.
 Some other names or phrases you may recognize include: bonded off lien, discharge bond, bonding around/over lien, lien prevention bond, transfer bond, and a new one to me, a target lien bond.
 (Much to my dismay, “target lien bond” has nothing to do with shopping at the infamous Target.)